Ensembl/gti-genesearch/search/search.md

 ## Search
 The `Search` interface provides two main sets of search methods - fetch and query. `Search` also includes default methods which are independent of implementation to reduce the numbers of methods required for an implementation.

-Fetch methods are intended to produce entire result sets matching a specified query, either by returning a List of nested Map objects representing matched documents, or by writing Map objects to a supplied Consumer, which allows streaming of very large sets.
+Fetch methods are intended to produce entire result sets matching a specified query, either by returning a `SearchResult` object containing all matched documents, or by writing Map objects to a supplied Consumer, which allows streaming of very large sets.
 There are a group of fetch methods for fetching by query, lists of IDs, single IDs etc. Query documents may either be genes or genomes, something which can be specified when constructing an instance of `Search`.

-The query method returns a `QueryResult` object subset of results (based on offset and limit) parameters and supports faceting and sorting.
+The query method returns a `QueryResult` object containing subset of results (based on offset and limit) parameters and supports faceting and sorting.

 Both sets of methods can consume `Query` objects, support sorting and allow a subset of fields to be returned.
 Fields can be leaves or entire sections of a hierarchy e.g. "name" (the gene name), "transcripts" (all transcripts), "transcripts.name" (names of all transcripts).

+`Search` also provides a `getFieldInfo` object to return type and further details for a list of names fields.
+This is used to populate `SearchResult` and `QueryResult` field lists.

 Finally, both groups of methods support optional targets to control the type of object returned.
 By default, the target is the gene object, but a sub-object can be specified.
 For instance, if the target is "transcripts" then the documents are split to provide a list of documents representing each transcript.
 Any gene level fields are attached to each transcript.
 For instance, consider a query matching the following gene:
 ```